emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 **TP3 September 2020**

 - The only missing samples from September are and Initial1_20200909_1 and POR-240_20200913_5.
 - There are 2 Initial1_20200912_3 bottles/TA values (one bottle at URI but two TA values - one done at URI and one done in CA).
+Could one of these be for Run 4 on the same day?
 - Initial environmental measurements (temp, pH, salinity) missing run 3 and on.
+- Run 4 missing both both initial bottles.

 **TP4 November 2020**